-Most people think about divorce costs in terms of legal fees and the expenses involved in selling the family home but there are a number of hidden costs that can hit the newly separated hard if they are unprepared.
+Most people think about divorce costs in terms of legal fees and the expenses involved in selling the family home but there are a number of hidden costs that can hit you hard if you are unprepared.

-This is one area where it pays to have a good family law expert on your side to help you anticipate the unexpected divorce costs and financial pressures that lie just around the corner.
+Not all family lawyers are the same.
+It pays to have a good family law solicitor on your side to help you anticipate unexpected divorce costs and financial pressures that lie just around the corner.

-Recent research by Aviva found that each year separating couples in the UK spend £1.7bn getting back on their feet.
+Research by Aviva has found that each year separating couples in the UK spend £1.7bn getting back on their feet.
 This figure doesn’t include the cost of buying a new home.

 When a relationship is under stress, there can be a strong temptation to sell cheaply in order to move quickly.
 A good family lawyer will advise you not to compromise the value of your property for a swift sale.
 A far better option is to take some time to invest in its appearance before it goes on the market.
-A few thousand pounds spent on redecorating and tidying up things like grouting in the bathroom and loose rendering outside may be an unexpected divorce cost but it could add a lot more to the asset pot ultimately.
+A few thousand pounds spent on redecorating and tidying up things like grouting in the bathroom and loose rendering outside may be an unexpected divorce cost; however, it could ultimately add a lot more to the asset pot.

 The Aviva study found that many of the unanticipated costs of divorce involved lifestyle activities such as joining a gym or buying new clothes.
 One in seven people treat themselves to a post-divorce holiday and many also spend money on learning a new skill or hobby.
 Far from being frivolous, these kinds of costs are all part and parcel of rebuilding an independent life after divorce.

 We receive a lot of positive feedback from clients about our prudent handling of their pension assets during divorce.
 This is an area where we add real value and it has been proven time and again that investment in expert legal advice from a family law firm like ours which specialises in pensions and financial settlements can make a huge difference to the outcome.
 Read our previous article for more information about dividing pensions on divorce